-The mobility and multihoming specification for the HIP protocol [14] leaves the determination of when address updates are sent to a local policy, but suggests the use of local information and ICMP error messages.
+The mobility and multihoming specification for the HIP protocol [I-D.ietf-hip-mm] leaves the determination of when address updates are sent to a local policy, but suggests the use of local information and ICMP error messages.

 Network attachment procedures are also relevant for multihoming.
 The IPv6 and MIP6 working groups have standardized mechanisms to learn about networks that a node has attached to.
 Basic IPv6 Neighbor Discovery was, however, designed primarily for static situations.
-The fully dynamic detection procedure has turned out to be a relatively complex procedure for mobile hosts, and it was not fully anticipated at the time IPv6 Neighbor Discovery or DHCP were being designed.
-As a result, enhanced or optimized mechanisms are being designed in the DHC and DNA working groups [13] [7].
+The fully dynamic detection procedure has turned out to be a relatively complex procedure for mobile hosts.
+Enhanced or optimized mechanisms are being designed in the DHC and DNA working groups DNAv4 [RFC4436], CPL [I-D.ietf-dna-cpl], and DNAv6 [I-D.ietf-dna-protocol].

-ICE [16], STUN [11], and TURN [24] are also related mechanisms.
+ICE [I-D.ietf-mmusic-ice], STUN [RFC3489], and TURN [I-D.rosenberg-midcom-turn] are also related mechanisms.
 They are primarily used for NAT detection and communication through NATs in IPv4 environment, for application such as as voice over IP.
 STUN uses a server in the Internet to discover the presence and type of NATs and the client's public IP addresses and ports.
 TURN makes it possible to receive incoming connections in hosts behind NATs.
 ICE makes use of these protocols in peer-to-peer cooperative fashion, allowing participants to discover, create and verify mutual connectivity, and then use this connectivity for multimedia streams.
 While these mechanisms are not designed for dynamic and failure situations, they have many of the same requirements for the exploration of connectivity, as well as the requirement to deal with middleboxes.

-Related work in the IPv6 area includes RFC 3484 [6] which defines source and destination address selection rules for IPv6 in situations where multiple candidate address pairs exist.
+Related work in the IPv6 area includes RFC 3484 [RFC3484] which defi nes source and destination address selection rules for IPv6 in situations where multiple candidate address pairs exist.
 RFC 3484 considers only a static situation, however, and does not take into account the effect of failures.
-Reference [23] considers how applications can re-initiate connections after failures in the best way.
-This work differs from the shim-layer approach selected for further development in the working group with respect to the timing of the address selection.
-In the shim-layer approach failure detection and the selection of new addresses happens at any time, while [23] considers only the case when an application re-establishes connections.

-An earlier SHIM6 document [19] discussed what kind of mechanisms can be used to detect whether the peer is still reachable at the currently used address.
+An earlier SHIM6 document [I-D.ietf-shim6-reach-detect] analyzed what kind of mechanisms can be used to detect whether the peer is still reachable at the currently used address.
 Two proposed mechanisms, Correspondent Unreachability Detection (CUD) and Forced Bidirectional Communication (FBD) were presented.
 CUD is based on getting upper layer positive feedback, and IPv6 NUD-like probing if there is no feedback.
 FBD is based on forcing bidirectional communication by adding keepalive messages when there is no other, payload traffic.
 FBD is the chosen mechanism in this document.